-On the flip side, Harcup and O'Neill (2017) created a list of news values that in various combinations can show if something is newsworthy.
-One of these values is relevance, or “stories about groups or nations perceived to be influential with or culturally or historically familiar to the audience”.
+On the flip side, Harcup and O’Neill (2017) created a list of news values that in various combinations can show if something is newsworthy.
+One of these values is relevance, or “stories about groups or nations perceived to be influential with or culturally or historically familiar to the audience.”
 To make something relevant, one must create a connection with the audience and relate to the needs of the group, consequently, the audience can decide for themselves what they find relevant.
 This can be done on the social media group Reddit if the group upvotes it.
 Those who participate in the group are participating in acts of CJ.
 Carpenter (2017) describes CJ as something being posted to benefit the community.
-Burns and Highfield (2012) include in this act: blogging, sharing and providing commentary.
+Bruns and Highfield (2012) include in this act: blogging, sharing and providing commentary.
 Goode (2009) adds that CJ includes: reposting, linking, commenting others posts.
 In this subreddit where the subscribers chose to be a part of a group that reflects on topics of education, they are in a sense creating their own education magazine that allows topics ranging from policy and politics to the use of technology in the classroom.
 They appeal to teacher and university students alike and allow diversity within the group.
 By upvoting or downvoting and by engaging in comment discussion, they are acting as the gatekeepers of the “education magazine” of their creation.
 The acts of citizen journalism in this subreddit define what the community wants to put forth on the topic of education.
 This fits in with the viewpoint of Dewey that the public (and in our case subscribers) is capable of filtering information and understanding complexity, thereby transforming into citizen journalists.

 In the hyperlink posts, the acts of CJ are done by reposting and, at times, engagement in commentary; in the UGC posts, the role of the comments is the creation of relevance and connection to the group.
 It is the combination of both that provides the balance for the diversity of participants, themes and topics relevant for education.

 Lastly, there is the platform itself that allows for these posts to have “life” at all.
-The lifespan of a post is is dictated by the time it was posted as well as the upvotes it receives.
-This is similar to the lifespan of news elements in journalism in general (Goode 2009) except that in the case of this subreddit, the added value is that the content is user driven from the get go and its lifespan is user driven as well.
+The lifespan of a post is dictated by the time it was posted as well as the upvotes it receives.
+This is similar to the lifespan of news elements in journalism in general (Goode, 2009) except that in the case of this subreddit, the added value is that the content is user driven from the get go and its lifespan is user driven as well.

 As far as gatekeeping is concerned, the group does that with the upvoting and comments.
 The highest amount of comments was for a post about reading strategies (a topic that was not categorized as one of the two main themes in education that subscribers responded to - policy and politics).
 This topic provided an opportunity for the group to surface the importance of reading and how reading is taught today.
 The diversity of the discussion shows how passionate people view this topic and as a result, push it to the “front page” of this subreddit.